Linux Audio Plugin Development (LAPD)

 What other vendors offer their plugins for Linux?

-- There is a growing number of vendors who offer their products for Linux.
-A good overview can be found at Linux DAW, an independent directory of music software for Linux or below in the Linux Audio Developers Spotlight.
+- A good overview can be found at Linux DAW, an independent directory of music software for Linux or below in the Linux Audio Developers Spotlight.

 -